majorsilence/WebServiceDotNetTesting/readme.md

-Example of connecting to a servicestack service using php and python.
+1. Example of connecting to a servicestack service using php and python.
+2. Example of abstract base class around servicestack service class

 To run the service
 * open ServiceTest.sln in visual studio